leakless21/omoai/docs/reference.md

 The format returned depends on the processing configuration and the content of the audio.
 Both formats provide the same essential information, just structured differently for optimal use cases.

 ## Response Examples

 ### 1. Default Response (No Query Parameters)

-When no query parameters are provided, the endpoint returns a minimal response with just the punctuated transcript and summary.
+When no query parameters are provided, the endpoint returns a minimal response with the raw transcript, punctuated transcript, and summary.

 **Request:**